4teamwork/ftw.lawgiver/README.rst

 The asterisk (`*`) in the state list indicates that this state is the initial state.
 We are not using any internal ids for workflow states or transitions.
-Instead, we use the same labels which the user will actually see--the ids are automatically generated by ftw.lawmaker.
+Instead, we use the same labels which the user will actually see--the ids are automatically generated by ftw.lawgiver.

 Role mapping